cwilliams145/nmos-grouping/best-practice-natural-grouping.md

 used in NMOS specifications.
 For example, IS-05's bulk mode allows multiple connections to be make or broken at the same time; typically there will be some relationship between these connections, for example the Receivers are all in the same wall of multiviewers, or the Senders are all located in a particular Studio.
-Prior to the creation of this Best Common Practice, there was no defined way of indicating any grouping relationship within the API calls.
+Prior to the creation of this Best Current Practice, there was no defined way of indicating any grouping relationship within the API calls.

 In many cases it is just necessary to provide a way of referring to a Group that is